• About |

 The French army is the only one in Europe that still uses trained pigeons to convey and send communications.

-Even if this approach may appear to be obsolete in the age of digitization and new information and communication technology, military personnel regard it as important and an alternative in the event of a major failure of conventional technologies.
+Even if this approach may appear to be obsolete in the age of digitization and new information and communication technology, military personnel regards it as important and an alternative in the event of a major failure of conventional technologies.

 This military dovecote can be seen in the barracks of the 8th Transmissions Regiment at Mont-Valérien, not far from the capital.